aisingapore/PeekingDuck/docs/source/use_cases/multi_object_tracking.md

 #### 2. MOSSE (OpenCV)

 Minimum Output Sum of Squared Error (MOSSE) uses an adaptive correlation for object tracking which produces stable correlation filters when initialized using a single frame.
 MOSSE tracker is robust to variations in lighting, scale, pose, and non-rigid deformations.
-It also detects occlusion based upon the peak-to-sidelobe ratio, which enables the tracker to pause and resume where it left off when the object reappears.
+It also detects occlusion based upon the Peak to Sidelobe Ratio (PSR), which enables the tracker to pause and resume where it left off when the object reappears.
 MOSSE tracker also operates at a higher fps.
-To add to the positives, it is also very easy to implement, is as accurate as other complex trackers and much faster.
-But, on a performance scale, it lags behind the deep learning based trackers.
+It is much faster than other models but, not as accurate.

 The bounding boxes detected in the first frame are used to initialize a single tracker instance for each detection.
-The tracker for each bounding box is then updated per frame and is deleted when the tracker fails.
+The tracker for each bounding box is then updated per frame and is deleted when the tracker fails to find a match overtime.

 To account for new detections in a frame, which do not have an associated tracker, we perform an IOU of the new bounding box with previous tracked bounding boxes.
 Should the IOU exceed a threshold, it is then associated with a current track, otherwise a new instance of a track is initialized for the new bounding box.